A cosmological sandwiched window for lepton-number breaking scale: Calculation of beyond instantaneous majoron decay

 The excess of $N_{\rm eff}$ from the majoron decay depends on the primordial majoron abundance, which is characterized by the freeze-out temperature $T_{\rm fo}$ in Eq.~(\ref{eq:initial}).
 In Fig.~\ref{fig:Neff_CMB}, we have shown results from two typical freeze-out temperatures: $T_{\rm fo} = 64~{\rm MeV}$ and $T_{\rm fo} > 100~{\rm GeV}$.
 The first one is the lowest freeze-out temperature that is allowed by BBN+$Y_p$+D (see Fig.~\ref{fig:Neff_Relativistic}).
 A lower $T_{\rm fo}$ corresponds to a larger primordial abundance and would lead to a larger $\Delta N_{\rm eff}$ excluded by the BBN measurements [cf. Eq.~(\ref{eq:DeltaNeff_BBN})].
 The second one is the case where the freeze-out temperature is sufficiently high and all the SM species are relativistic, corresponding to a minimal $\Delta N_{\rm eff}\simeq 0.027$ at the BBN epoch.
 We can see that for the largest primordial abundance allowed by current BBN measurements, the majoron that decays nonrelativistically is severely constrained.
 In particular, a lepton-number breaking scale above 300~GeV is excluded when the majoron mass is within $[10^{-5},1]$~MeV.
 The constraint is less strict with a smaller primordial abundance or equivalently, a higher freeze-out temperature.
 For $T_{\rm fo} > 100~{\rm GeV}$, which corresponds to the smallest primordial abundance that can be induced from relativistic freeze-out, we find that a breaking scale $f>2~{\rm TeV}$ is already excluded by the current Planck measurements for $m_J \in [10^{-5},1]$~MeV.

 Note that for $f<1$~GeV, the majoron decay generally occurs in the relativistic regime, as can be inferred from Fig.~\ref{fig:Neff_CMB}.
 Therefore, we concentrate on $f>1$~GeV.
 Also, it is worthwhile to mention that for a lighter majoron around the eV scale, the nonrelativistic decay could occur after the epochs of matter-radiation equality and recombination when effects on, e.g., the structure formation and the neutrino free-streaming become significant~\cite{Sandner:2023ptm}.
 On the other hand, for a heavier majoron above the MeV scale, the decay channel to electron-positron pairs opens.
 Besides, the majoron decay to neutrinos and electron-positron pairs could occur during the epochs of the BBN and neutrino decoupling and have observable effects.
+In particular, for $1~{\rm MeV} \lesssim m_J \lesssim 100~{\rm MeV}$, the most stringent constraint on $f$ comes from Supernova 1987A.
+The absence of observing $100~{\rm MeV}$-range neutrino events from Supernova 1987A puts a lower bound on the lepton-number breaking scale: $f \gtrsim 0.1~{\rm GeV} \left(m_J/{\rm MeV}\right)$~\cite{Fiorillo:2022cdq}.
+See also~\cite{Akita:2022etk,Akita:2023iwq} for further discussions.
 It would be interesting to further investigate these nontrivial effects outside the mass region shown in Fig.~\ref{fig:Neff_CMB}, which goes beyond the scope of the current work.